hii-network-labs/hrc-contract-minter/.github/ISSUE_TEMPLATE/bug_report.md

 ## 📸 Screenshots

-Nếu có thể, hãy thêm screenshots để giải thích vấn đề của bạn.
+If possible, add screenshots to explain your problem.

 ## 🔧 Additional Context

-Thêm bất kỳ context nào khác về vấn đề ở đây.
+Add any other context about the problem here.

 ## 📋 Checklist

-- [ ] Tôi đã kiểm tra xem bug này đã được báo cáo chưa
+- [ ] I have checked if this bug has already been reported
-- [ ] Tôi đã cung cấp thông tin chi tiết về môi trường
+- [ ] I have provided detailed environment information
-- [ ] Tôi đã mô tả các bước để tái tạo bug
+- [ ] I have described the steps to reproduce the bug
-- [ ] Tôi đã đính kèm screenshots (nếu có)
+- [ ] I have attached screenshots (if applicable)